UdayKhare09/EXO_OS/README.md

 # EXO_OS 🚀

 ## Overview
 EXO_OS is a simple 32-bit operating system developed from scratch.
-It features a basic kernel, a bootloader, and a shell interface with common commands.
+It features a basic kernel, a bootloader, and essential system functionality.

 ## Features ✨
 - Custom bootloader that switches from 16-bit real mode to 32-bit protected mode
 - Terminal with VGA text mode support
 - Keyboard input handling
-- Simple shell with basic commands:
-    - `help` - Show available commands
-    - `clear` - Clear the screen
-    - `echo` - Display a message
-    - `info` - Display system information
-    - `reboot` - Reboot the system
 - Basic stdio implementation (printf/println)

 ## Building 🔨